-The Novosco 10K Grand Prix is a not-for-profit 10km running race competition starting in March until November '18.
-All 17 races will be accurately measured and certified as 10km before race day, have permits from AthleticsNI, agree to use chip timing services as provided by ChampionChip Ireland and displayed on the AthleticsNI fixture list.
+The Novosco 10K Grand Prix is a not-for-profit 10km running race competition from March to November.
+All races will be accurately measured and certified as 10km before race day, have permits from AthleticsNI, agree to use chip timing services as provided by ChampionChip Ireland and displayed on the AthleticsNI fixture list.

 How to Enter

 Runners will submit their entry to each individual race in the normal fashion and the race organiser will provide the relevant entry data to the Novosco 10K Grand Prix organisers.